TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

 authentication, you can request an email to be sent to your email address.
 This email contains a list of the available records.

-It's allbased on HTML-template files which you have to design by yourself, so there's some design work to do.
+It is all based on HTML-template files which you have to design by yourself, so there is some design work to do.
 On the other hand you get total freedom to design your forms.